 The Division of Science, Technology and Society (STS) focuses on the societal role of science and technology in the modern and contemporary world.
 The research and teaching conducted at the division encompasses a broad spectrum of perspectives.

-Among the disciplines and fields represented is history of science and technology, innovation and sustainability studies, environmental humanities, infrastructure and policy studies, science and technology studies as well as gender studies, philosophy and sociology.
+Among the disciplines and fields represented is history of science and technology, science and technology studies, environmental humanities as well as gender studies, philosophy, policy studies and sociology.

-Key research areas are the built environment and urban mobility, digital economies and societies, anthropocene politics, gender and higher education, large technological systems, energy history, university history, medical technologies and medical engineering, users of technology and technology-in-use.
+Key research areas are the built environment and urban mobility, digitalization and digital infrastructures, gender and higher education, large technological systems and infrastructure, energy, medical technologies and medical engineering, users of technology and technology-in-use.

 STS Seminar Series